Pastel with charcoal on tracing paper mounted on paper and backed with gray board

 Gift of Mr. and Mrs. J. H. Wade 1916.1043

 Degas depicted the ballet in more than 1,000 paintings, prints, pastels, and sculptures.
-He preferred private, offstage moments to glamorous curtain calls or artfully contrived arrangements.
-Here, three dancers crowd together stretching in the wings, unaware of the viewer’s presence.
-Layers of yellow, orange, and pink pastel create a rough, deeply pitted surface characteristic of Degas’s late work in the medium.
+He preferred private, offstage moments to glamorous curtain calls or artfully constructed compositions.
+Here, three dancers stretch together in the wings, unaware of the viewer’s presence.
+Powdery layers of yellow, orange, and pink pastel create a rough surface characteristic of Degas’s late work in the medium.
 He invented special techniques that allowed him to build layer upon layer of color with varying degrees of opacity and transparency.
 This pastel’s rich surface and intense, vibrating palette is the result of such innovative methods.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.